 Site Name: Severn Estuary Location (Lat & long): 51 13 29 N 03 02 57 W JNCC Site Code: UK9015022 Size: 24662.98 ha Designation: SPA Habitats Regulations Assessment: Data Proforma Site Description The Severn Estuary is the largest coastal plain estuary in the UK with extensive mudflats and sandflats, rocky shore platforms, shingle and islands.
 Saltmarsh fringes the coast, backed by grazing marsh with freshwater and occasional brackish ditches.
 The estuary's classic funnel shape, unique in the UK, is a factor causing the Severn to have the second highest tidal range in the world (after the Bay of Fundy in Canada) at more than 12 meters.
 This tidal regime results in plant and animal communities typical of the extreme physical conditions of strong flows, mobile sediments, changing salinity, high turbidity and heavy scouring.
 The resultant low diversity invertebrate communities, that frequently include populations of ragworms, lugworms and other invertebrates in high densities, form an important food source for passage and wintering birds.
 The site is important in the spring and autumn migration periods for waders moving along the west coast of Europe, as well as in winter for large numbers of waterbirds including swans, geese, ducks and waders.
 These bird populations are regarded as internationally important.
 Glassworts and annual sea-blite colonise the open mud, with beds of all three species of eelgrass Zostera occurring on more sheltered mud and sandbanks.
 Large expanses of common cord-grass also occur on the outer marshes.
 Heavily grazed saltmarsh fringes the estuary with a range of saltmarsh types present.
 The middle marsh sward is dominated by common saltmarsh-grass with typical associated species.
 In the upper marsh, red fescue and saltmarsh rush become more prominent.
 Areas of saltmarsh fringe the estuary, mostly grazed with a range of vegetation communities.
-There are gradual and stepped transitions between bare mudflat to upper marsh and grassland.
-Main vegetation types are: upper saltmarsh with Festuca rubra and Juncus gerardii; middle marsh dominated by Puccinellia maritima
+There are middle marsh sward is dominated by common saltmarsh-grass with typical associated species.
+In the marsh, red fescue and saltmarsh rush become more prominent.